bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

        Notes:

        * :math:`\mathcal{W}` is the `Wishart distribution <https://en.wikipedia.org/wiki/Wishart_distribution>`__, which is the generalization to multiple dimensions of the gamma distribution.
 It's used for the prior on the covariance matrix for our multivariate normal distribution.
 It's also a conjugate prior of the precision matrix (the inverse of the covariance matrix).
-       * :math:`\text{Symmetric-Dirichlet}` is a `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`__ which is the conjugate prior of a categorical variable (or equivalently a multinomial distribution with a single observations).
+       * :math:`\text{Symmetric-Dirichlet}` is a `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`__ which is the conjugate prior of a categorical variable (or equivalently a multinomial distribution with a single observation).

        In this case, you would want to (ideally) find an approximation to the joint distribution posterior (including both parameters and latent variables):